Introduction

 2. User awareness/simulation

-Since end-users may not yet be familiar with such attacks via Teams or other ‘trusted’ internal communication channels, it is critical for companies to raise awareness about this new method.
+Since end-users may not yet be familiar with such attacks via Teams or other ‘trusted' internal communication channels, it is critical for companies to raise awareness about suspicious activity.

-In addition to awareness campaigns, it's also advisable to simulate such attacks to better prepare your staff.
+In addition to awareness campaigns, it's also advisable to simulate similar attacks to better prepare your staff.
 Tools like TeamPhisher can be employed for this purpose.
-Simulating these attacks allows employees to recognise the signs of phishing and helps you strengthen your security measures.
+Simulating these attacks allows employees to recognise the signs of phishing lures and helps you strengthen your security measures.

 3. Strong EDR configuration and 24/7 follow up